johnmaeda/SK-Recipes/README.md

 ---

-This repo is a collection of .ipnyb files that to be run locally with the following requirements:
+This repo is a collection of `.ipynb` (aka "Jupyter notebook") files to be run locally with the following requirements:

 ## 🏁 Prerequisites to getting started with the notebooks in this repo